-[2:183] O you who have believed, fasting is decreed for you, as it was decreed for those of before yours, so that you become righteous.
+[2:183] O you who have believed, fasting has been decreed for you, as it had been decreed for those of your before, so that you may become righteous.

 [2:184] Specified days.
-But whoever is ill among you or on a journey, then the prescribed number in other days.
-And for those who can do it (but with hardship), there is a ransom of feeding a poor.
-But whoever volunteers good, then it is better for him.
-And if you fast, it is better for you if you knew.
+So whoever has been ill among you or on a journey, then the prescribed number of other days.
+And for those who can afford it, a ransom of feeding a poor.
+While whoever has volunteered good, then it is better for him.
+And that you can fast, is better for you, if you have been knowing.

-[2:185] Ramadan is the month in which the Quran was revealed as guidance for the people, the clear guidance, and the statute book.
-So whoever among you witnesses the month, then he should fast in it.
-But whoever is ill among you or on a journey, then the prescribed number in other days.
-God wishes for you ease and He does not wish for you hardship, and that you can complete the prescribed number, and that you can glorify God for what He has guided you so that you may be grateful.
+[2:185] Ramadan which is a month, has been revealed in it the Quran as a guidance for the people, clear proofs of the guidance and the statute book.
+So whoever among you has witnessed the month, then he should fast in it, and whoever has been ill or on a journey then the prescribed number from other days.
+God wishes ease for you and He does not wish hardship for you, and that you may complete the prescribed number, and that you may glorify God through which He has guided you and that you may appreciate.

-[2:187] Permitted for you is to approach unto your wives during the nights of fasting.
+[2:187] It has been made lawful for you the approach to your women in night of the fasting.
 They are garments for you and you are garments for them.
-God knew that you used to betray your souls.
-So He has redeemed you and has forgiven you.
-Now, you may have relation with them and seek what God has prescribed for you.
-And you may eat and drink until the white thread becomes distinct to you from the black thread of the dawn.
-Then, you shall fast until the night.
-And do not have relation with them while you are devoted in the masjid.
-These are the God given limits, so do not transgress them.
-Thus, God makes His revelations clear to the people so that they may be righteous.
+God knows that you have committed to deceive yourselves, so He has turned to you and has had mercy on you.
+So now you should approach them and shall seek what God has prescribed for you.
+And you shall eat and drink until the white thread becomes distinct from the black thread of the dawn; then you shall complete the fast until the night.
+And you should not approach them while you are secluded in the masjids.
+This is of God’s limits, so you should not approach it.
+Thus that God makes clear His revelations for the people that they may become righteous.